jakekrol/cv-resume/README.md

 # CV/Resume

-A repo for my Curriculum Vitae/Resume.
+A repo for my curriculum vitae/resume.

 ## About

-The resume was created programatically using the [vitae](https://pkg.mitchelloharawild.com/vitae/index.html) package in Rlang.
+Created using the
+[vitae](https://pkg.mitchelloharawild.com/vitae/index.html)
+R package